-You can mount cluster file systems as you would mount file systems:
+You can mount cluster file systems as follows:

-Manually.
-Use the mount command and the -g or -o global mount options to mount the cluster file system from the command line, for example:

-SPARC: # mount -g /dev/global/dsk/d0s0 /global/oracle/data
+Manually (UFS) - Use the mount command and the -g or -o global mount options to mount the cluster file system from the command line, for example: # mount -g /dev/global/dsk/d0s0 /global/oracle/data

-Automatically.
-Create an entry in the /etc/vfstab file with a global mount option to mount the cluster file system at boot.
+Automatically (UFS) - Create an entry in the /etc/vfstab file with a global mount option to mount the cluster file system at boot.
 You then create a mount point under the /global directory on all nodes.
 The directory /global is a recommended location, not a requirement.
 Here's a sample line for a cluster file system from an /etc/vfstab file: